 The Blockchain is best known today because it is the technology underlying Bitcoin, the crypto-currency.
 If we had to define the Blockchain in two words, those words would be “distributed ledger.”
 In a barter system, there is no need for a third party to secure or to verify transactions.
 However, in a monetary system, you need a third party to vouch for the value of the money and you need a third party to regulate and secure transactions.
 Those essential third parties can slow the process, create friction, and add costs.

 The Blockchain is a breakthrough because the record of transactions is verified through technology and stored across vast networks of independent computers – hence the distributed ledger.
+This format includes the data and its associated metadata, to provide context for the data values.
 Since there are so many copies of a transaction, it would require that at least 51% of those computers be hacked in identical fashion in order to compromise the information stored on the Blockchain.

 In addition to its use with crypto-currencies, the Blockchain can also store contracts, such as an insuring agreement.
 On excellent insurance Blockchain example is index insurance for crops.
 Consider a farmer in a remote part of the world whose entire crop is worth $500.
 No insurer would ever visit to underwrite such a small holding, nor send a claims rep to investigate a loss for even a total amount.
 Through index insurance that uses the Blockchain to create contracts and service claims, the farmer can insure his crop for $500.
 The Index insurance contract pays out if there is a verifiable event that would destroy the crop, such as drought or flood.
 By a smart contract agreement stored in a Blockchain, an independently-verifiable source could confirm the weather event and automatically trigger the loss payment, and record all the transactions associated with the activity.
 Not only is the farmer’s livelihood saved, Blockchain enables a new class of business not previously viable for the insurer.